DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Application continuous delivery practice based on Flux v2 in multicluster use cases](https://mp.weixin.qq.com/s/a9lRoa36tFl1_1-ESvXJpA)

-    [Flux v2](https://github.com/fluxcd/flux2) provides a set of tools that can support the implementation of GitOps, and provides a general solution for the continuous delivery of cloud-native applications.
+    [Flux v2](https://github.com/fluxcd/flux2) provides a set of tools that can support the implementation of GitOps, and provides a general solution for the continuous delivery of cloud native applications.
-    This page mainly starts from deploying cloud-native applications with differentiated configurations in multicluster use cases, and introduces the practice of continuous app delivery based on Flux v2.
+    This page mainly starts from deploying cloud native applications with differentiated configurations in multicluster use cases, and introduces the practice of continuous app delivery based on Flux v2.

 - [Use Chain-bench to Audit Your Software Supply Chain for CIS Compliance](https://blog.aquasec.com/cis-software-supply-chain-compliance)